INTRODUCTION

 The key is finding activities you enjoy, which makes it easier to stay committed.

-- Consult a doctor before starting a new workout plan, especially if you have severe hypertension or other health concerns.
+- Consult Your Doctor: Get medical advice before starting a new workout plan, especially with severe hypertension or other conditions.

-- Avoid heavy lifting or overly intense workouts that can cause blood pressure spikes.
+- Avoid Overly Intense Workouts: Skip heavy lifting or extreme intensity to prevent sudden blood pressure spikes.

-- Warm up and cool down to allow your body to adjust gradually to the activity.
+- Warm Up and Cool Down: Allow your body to adjust gradually and reduce strain on the heart.

-With proper care, exercise becomes a powerful tool for managing hypertension safely.
+With proper care, physical activities become a powerful tool for managing hypertension safely.

 CONCLUSION

-Physical activity is one of the most effective and natural ways to lower blood pressure and improve heart health.
-By strengthening the heart, improving blood circulation and reducing arterial strain, regular exercise provides lasting cardiovascular benefits.
-Whether it’s walking, swimming, or strength training, incorporating physical activity into your daily routine supports a healthy heart, balanced blood pressure and overall vitality.
+Physical activity is one of the most effective and natural ways to lower blood pressure and improve heart health and wellbeing.
+By strengthening the heart, improving blood circulation and reducing arterial strain, regular physical activity provides long-term cardiovascular benefits.
+Whether it’s walking, swimming, or strength training, incorporating physical activity into your daily routine supports a healthy heart, balanced blood pressure and overall wellbeing.
 Commit to an active lifestyle today and take a significant step toward long-term health and wellbeing.